-Task 1: The child will identify their own sensory triggers.
+Task 1: The child will identify their sensory triggers.

-- Level 1: - The child will understand the cause of their distress or discomfort with adult help. - Level 2: - The child will identify some sensory triggers with adult support or visual cues. - The child will describe how certain triggers make them feel with adult help. - Level 3: - The child will independently identify and describe their personal sensory triggers. - The child will anticipate situations where they might encounter these triggers.
+- The child will understand the cause of their distress or discomfort with adult help. - Level 2: - The child will identify some sensory triggers with adult support or visual cues. - The child will describe how certain triggers make them feel with adult help. - Level 3: - The child will independently identify and describe their sensory triggers. - The child will anticipate situations where they might encounter these triggers.